 Our Discovery Mission

-Our mission, should we choose to accept it, is to discover and document all remaining Australian species of plants, animals, fungi and other organisms ... in a generation.
+Our mission is to discover and document all remaining Australian species of plants, animals, fungi and other organisms ... in a generation.

 How on Earth are we going to do this?

-A key recommended strategic action in the decadal plan for taxonomy and biosystematics in Australia and New Zealand 2018-2027 is for a substantial acceleration in the discovery and documentation of new species:
+A key strategic action in the decadal plan for taxonomy and biosystematics in Australia and New Zealand 2018-2027 seeks a substantial acceleration in the discovery and documentation of new species:

 Strategic action 1.1 We will significantly increase the rate at which new species in Australia and New Zealand